carbonati/chowder-implementation/README.md

 (R = 5, E = 5) | 0.631 | 0.649 |
 (R = 10, E = 5) | 0.701 | 0.846 |

 I did not try any networks with `R` > 10 or `E` > 5 as the larger ensemble models started to be become computationally heavy to train.
 While running cross-validation the validation AUC experienced very high variance, which is likely due to the low amount of training data.
-There was also a high degree of overfit, which I struggled with to overcome.
+There was also a degree of overfit, which I struggled with to overcome.

 ## Requirements